oresat/system-controller/docs/PartsSelection.md

 Vendor: Digi-Key
 Vendor Part No.: 732-4971-1-ND [Datasheet](http://katalog.we-online.de/led/datasheet/150060GS75000.pdf)
 Reasons: LED0 - LED7 are on the VCB0 - VCB7 lines and are functionally located between the output of the eFuse modules and the input of the 40 pin connector.
-LED13 is functionally located at on the output of the 3V LDO.
+LED13 is used to indicate 3.0V operation.
 They are placed at the front of the board for easy viewing and when on represent that the line of interest is working.
 These LEDs are for debugging only and will be removed before launch.
 Rad-hard Analogue: N/A

 **LED8, LED9, LED10, LED11, OSRAM Optp Semi.
 LA L296-Q2R2-1-Z**: